bgolab/JustPicoBasic/builds/readme.txt

 1.0b11 - first published beta build for PICO RP2040
 - feature list covered by v1.1 manual

+TODO list:
-- major issues / missing features: load / save not supported yet; graphic features not supported yet;
+- load / save not supported yet;
+- graphic features not supported yet;
+- i2c / spi, adc (not sure if the hw quality of the RP2040 is ok)

 NOTES: